-Big plans, bold strategies: Clearford hires new Vice President of Business Development
+Clearford hires Vice President of New Business Development

 At Clearford, we have made no secret of our ambitious plans to lead Ontario’s water and wastewater sector.
 Through investing in R&D, making strategic acquisitions, and driving organic growth, we have made great progress in recent years.
 Following our new partnership with ASI Water, we are now one of the largest private operators of water and wastewater treatment facilities in Ontario.

 We have long known that investing in people is the key to building a world-class, industry-leading company.
 That’s why we recently hired Bruno Puiatti as Clearford’s new Vice President of Business Development.